Design Considerations For Reopening Animal Care Facilities Safely

 Scheduling for Lower Occupancy

 To be best prepared for allowing critical care, we recommend that the administration consider an action plan for prioritizing services.
-The measures to ensure safety and financial sustainability will be different for each facility.
+The measures to ensure safety and financial sustainability will differ for each facility.
 A ballpark estimate for safely planning the overall capacity is to allow for a minimum of 60 square feet per person (This area is equivalent to a half-circle in front of an individual with a 6-foot radius.
 To provide a full circle around an individual with a 6-foot radius would require 113 square feet) **.
 Not all facilities will be able to achieve this, hence they will need to consider other risk mitigation strategies outlined below.

 Review your facility layout with a design professional to facilitate separation in reception and waiting areas, offices, meeting/breakrooms, common treatment rooms, and other close-occupancy areas.
 Animal care associations like the AVMA, AAHA, AAWA, NACA, and many others have useful links and information on their websites for veterinary facilities and animal shelters that can help with their customer relationships and day-to-day operations.